Bill Watters

-William Wayne Watters (born June 29, 1943) is a Canadian sports media personality and former Assistant General Manager of the Toronto Maple Leafs.
+William Wayne Watters (born June 29, 1943) is a Canadian sports media personality and former assistant general manager of the Toronto Maple Leafs.

 College career

 Watters was a fullback and linebacker with the Toronto Varsity Blues football team from 1961 through 1964.
-He was a team co-captain and league All-Star at linebacker in both 1963 and 1964.
-In his final season (1964), he received the Johnny Copp Trophy as the team's Most Valuable Player.
+He was a team co-captain and league all-star at linebacker in both 1963 and 1964.
+In his final season (1964), he received the Johnny Copp Trophy as the team's most valuable player.
 Watters also was a member of the Wrestling Blues for three seasons (1961–62, 62–63, 63–64) and practiced regularly with the Varsity Blues men's ice hockey team, although he saw limited action in league play.
-He earned a total of three First Colours and five Second Colours, and served on the UTAA Men's Athletic Directorate in 1963–64.
+He earned a total of three first colours and five second colours, and served on the UTAA men's athletic directorate in 1963–64.

 Professional sports career

-Watters was selected second overall by the Toronto Argonauts (Despite being offered to be drafted at the number one pick as he wanted to play closer to his family) in the 1964 CFL draft but chose not to play professional football after he was cut due to a knee injury.
-In the 2000s, his son, Brad Watters, became the Argonaut's Team President.
-Following graduation, he embarked on a career as a teacher then turned to professional sports as a broadcaster, player agent, and assistant general manager of Toronto Maple Leafs from 1991 to 2003.
+Watters was selected second overall by the Toronto Argonauts in the 1964 CFL draft, despite being offered to be drafted at the number one pick as he wanted to play closer to his family, but chose not to play professional football after he was cut due to a knee injury.
+Following graduation, he embarked on a career as a teacher then turned to professional sports as a broadcaster, player agent.
+Watters was an assistant manager of the Canada men's national team, helping Hockey Canada executive Derek Holmes compile rosters for the 1977 and 1978 Ice Hockey World Championships.

+Watters was the assistant general manager of Toronto Maple Leafs from 1991 to 2003.
+In the 2000s, his son, Brad Watters, became the Argonaut's team president.